There are two ways to customize

 Another example is to set the timezone of the PHP runtime (though, the timezone settings of containers/services would remain in UTC):

-variables: php: "date.timezone": "Europe/Paris"
+variables: php: date.timezone: "Europe/Paris"

 ; php.ini ; Set PHP runtime timezone date.timezone = "Europe/Paris"

 php.ini configuration directives can be provided via environment variables separately from the application code.

-The default values for some frequently-modified
+The default values for some frequently modified

 php.ini settings are listed below.

 This value is on by default to ease setting up a project on Platform.sh.
-We strongly recommend providing a custom error handler in your application or setting this value to
+It’s strongly recommended to provide a custom error handler in your application or setting this value to

 Assertions are optimized out of existence and have no impact at runtime.
 You should have assertions set to

-This is the number of megabytes available for the opcache.
+This is the number of megabytes available for the OPcache.
 Large applications with many files may want to increase this value.

-We do not limit what you can put in your
+You aren’t limited in what you can put in your

-php.inifile, but many settings can break your application.
+php.ini file, but many settings can break your application.
 This is a facility for advanced users.